charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 ### Defining DIV areas for HandscrollViewer Windows

-Three DIV areas for HandscrollViewer windows are defined in the demonstration website page.
+Three HTML DIV areas for HandscrollViewer windows are defined in the demonstration website page.
 Each viewer DIV has a unique `id`.

 The single viewer DIV at the top of the page is shown below: